Safeguarding

 Joan Potts

-Below is our Safeguarding Policy, developed in accordance with the Church of England House of Bishops’ Safeguarding Policy Statement, “Promoting a Safer Church”.
+The statement below has been developed and adopted in accordance with the Church of England House of Bishops’ Safeguarding Policy Statement, “Promoting a Safer Church”.

 The Parochial Church Council of St Stephen’s Church undertakes to